 \subsection{Classical benchmark for symmetric QHT}

 Under symmetric QHT one considers the minimisation of the average error probability in the discrimination of two quantum states.
+Applied to target detection, it provides a measure of the distinguishability of the returning states under each of the two alternative hypotheses: target present and target absent.
 The QCB provides an upper bound to the minimum error probability and, for Gaussian states, may be computed straightforwardly using closed formulae (see App. \ref{appQCB} for details).